codecov/codecov-ruby/README.md

 1. There are known issues when `Simplecov.track_files` is enabled.
 We recommend that you require all code files in your tests so that Simplecov can provide Codecov with properly mapped coverage report metrics. [codecov/support#133]( https://github.com/codecov/support/issues/133)

+2. Codecov, by default, ignored files that are not tested.
+Learn more at https://docs.codecov.io/docs/ruby

 ### Enterprise
 For companies using Codecov Enterprise you will need to specify the following parameters.